martinhunter/books/notes/pro-git2.md

 In reality, we’re talking about pointers moving up the line of commits you’re making.the line is with pointer pointing to different stability.

+$ git checkout master
+$ git merge 9be07e4  # merge hash/tag of development branch moves master node to the hash

 Remote Branches